-What If the Other Driver Claims I Caused the Accident?
+What If The Other Driver Claims You Caused The Homestead Car Accident?

 Although Florida is a no-fault state, determining who is at fault for causing a crash remains a central issue in most accidents—particularly those involving serious injuries.
 If you submit an insurance claim and the other driver claims you were partially responsible for the accident, expect that driver’s auto insurer to challenge your claim.
 This is why you need an experienced and aggressive car accident attorney to stand up to the auto insurer.

 Insurance companies want to reduce your payment if you are partially responsible for causing the accident and are seeking compensation.
-Florida’s comparative negligence law applies in these instances.
-Under this law, if you want compensation but you contributed to the accident, you will receive a reduced award based on the percentage of your negligence.
+Florida’s law applies in these instances.
+Under Florida Statutes § 768.81, if you want compensation but you contributed to the accident, you will receive a reduced award based on the percentage of your negligence. comparative negligence

 For example, if you file a lawsuit against the other driver for damages of $100,000 and you were 30 percent at fault, you would only receive 70 percent of your damages—or $70,000.